Codeception/codeception.github.com/docs/modules/AMQP.markdown

 This module interacts with message broker software that implements the Advanced Message Queuing Protocol (AMQP) standard.
 For example, RabbitMQ.
+Use it to cleanup the queue between tests.

 ### Config